Real-World Tests of Air Purifier Auto Modes

-Smart Air co-founder Anna tested two of the most popular auto modes in China—the Xiaomi 2 and the Philips AC4072.
+Smart Air co-founder Anna tested two of the most popular air purifier auto modes—the Xiaomi 2 and the Philips AC4072.

 These tests are simple and realistic.
 Over 13 days in an ordinary 15m2 Beijing apartment, Anna turned the Xiaomi or the Philips on auto mode before bed.